 - How Much Does it Cost to Study in Russia?

 - Entrance Exams to Study in Russia

 - How to Apply for a Russian Scholarship?

 Reasons to Pursue Higher Education in Russia

 - Tuition and living costs are affordable in comparison to other famous countries like the US, UK, etc.

-- The international students who wish to study in Russia can choose from a list of 657 subjects spanning across 205 fields at undergraduate, graduate, and doctorate levels.
+- International students who wish to study in Russia can choose from a list of 657 subjects spanning 205 fields at undergraduate, graduate, and doctorate levels.

 - The Russian Government offers a fixed amount of state-funded scholarships [quotas/spots] to international students across various disciplines every year.

 - A lot of courses are also offered in the English language to international students who wish to study in Russia.

 - The inter-governmental agreements Russia has established with scores of countries like India, France, Malta, Nambia, etc, offer an opportunity to students to obtain Dual Diplomas across many fields.